|

 Future projects and the impact of CERN

 As CERN approaches its 70th anniversary, the laboratory is looking to the future with new projects and initiatives.
 In 2024, events will be organized to celebrate this scientific legacy and highlight the continued importance of research in particle physics.
-Past discoveries serve as a foundation for this quest for knowledge, and each new breakthrough brings us a little closer to understanding the mysteries of the universe.
+Past discoveries serve as a foundation for this quest for knowledge, and each new breakthrough brings us closer to understanding the mysteries of the universe.

 The role of CERN in scientific outreach